NISP-GmbH/EF-Portal-Container/README.md

 4. Open the `https://yourip_or_domain/` and do the login with `efadmin` user and the new password or efadmin33 default password

 __Tips:__
-- You can open https://yourip_or_domain/start page to get useful EF Portal information
+- You can open `https://yourip_or_domain/start` page to get useful EF Portal information
-- If you get the Nginx 502 message, EF Portal is still starting or you did not provide valid license.ef
+- If you get the `Nginx 502 message`, EF Portal is still starting or you did not provide valid license.ef

 # Architecture